ibm-cloud-docs/hpc-ibm-spectrumlsf/lsf-paygo-model.md

 ### **PAYGo Image Design**
 {: #paygo-image-design}

-* This model includes all necessary Fix Pack 15 (FP15) components, RPMs, and configurations.
+* This model includes all necessary LSF FP15 components, RPMs, and configurations.
 It supports:

     * Management nodes
     * Static and dynamic worker nodes
-    * Login nodes

 * IBM builds, validates, and manages the image for consistent deployment.